Skip to content

 • additional laundry or cleaning.

-It can also be spent on whatever you wish, such as outings, special interests or holidays, or put away into a savings account (although beware of saving it beyond £6000 if you get any means-tested benefit, as it would reduce or even stop that benefit being paid).
+It can also be spent on whatever you wish, such as outings, special interests or holidays, or put away into a savings account (however, beware of savings in the young person's name exceeding certain amounts (currently £6000 or more) if they claim any means-tested benefit such as universal credit, as it would reduce that benefit.
+Savings of £16,000 would normally end a universal credit claim altogether.
+The child's savings don't affect any child tax credit or universal credit that you get).

 The benefit is made up of 2 parts, called components: